We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to South Dakota?

-South Dakota flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight at midday will likely mean higher prices.
+South Dakota flights can be made cheaper if you choose a flight in the evening.
+Booking a flight in the morning will likely mean higher prices.

 Of all the Plains states, South Dakota has the most to offer visitors, principally in the pine-covered Black Hills mountain range.
 A sacred site to the Sioux, to white settlers it represented something very different – a rich source of gold.
 Deadwood is the most famous of the gold rush towns that sprang up illegally.
 Once home to the hell-raising Calamity Jane, Wyatt Earp and Wild Bill Hickok, it’s now a perfectly preserved National Historic Landmark.